A Foodie’s Guide to Edinburgh: 15 Must-Try Dishes

 3. Scotch Pie

-It’s the ideal grab-and-go snack for exploring the city.
+It’s the perfect grab-and-go bite for sightseeing.

 4. Fish and Chips